invertase/react-native-firebase/pages/contributing/index.md

 It is normal for a first pull request to be a potential fix for a problem but moving on from there to helping the project's direction can be difficult.

-We try to help contributors cross that barrier by offering good first step issues (labelled `good-first-issue`).
+We try to help contributors cross that barrier by offering good first step issues (labelled `Help: Good First Issue`).
 These issues can be fixed without feeling like you are stepping on toes.
 Ideally, these are non-critical issues that are well defined.
 They will be purposely avoided by mature contributors to the project, to make space for others.

-Additionally issues labelled `needs-triage` or `help-wanted` can also be picked up, these may not necessarily require code changes but rather help with debugging and finding the cause of the issue whether it's a bug or an users incorrect setup of the library or project.
+Additionally issues labelled `Help: Needs Triage` or `Help: General` can also be picked up, these may not necessarily require code changes but rather help with debugging and finding the cause of the issue whether it's a bug or an users incorrect setup of the library or project.

 We aim to keep all project discussion inside GitHub issues.
 This is to make sure valuable discussion is accessible via search.
 If you have questions about how to use the library, or how the project is running - GitHub issues are the goto tool for this project.